ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 return <Text>2+2={2+2}</Text> /* Evaluates to 2+2=4 */
 ```

 [JSX](https://reactjs.org/docs/introducing-jsx.html) is an HTML like syntax extension used to describe your React (Native) UI.
-Formerly using [Hiccup](https://github.com/weavejester/hiccup) I do had some moments where I missed having simple lists for this but JSX really does a good job.
-It compiles to function calls and thus can be handled (almost) as easily as any other first class citizen.
+Formerly using [Hiccup](https://github.com/weavejester/hiccup) I did have some moments where I missed having simple lists for this but JSX really does a good job.
+It compiles to function calls and thus can be handled (almost) as easily as any other first-class citizen.

 _Example JSX as Datastructure_